Donald Coggan: Bishop of Bradford (1956–1961)

 Coggan was in great demand as a preacher and lecturer in all parts of the country.
 Therefore, "it was no surprise when in 1956 the Prime Minister, Anthony Eden, nominated him for the bishopric of the Diocese of Bradford."
 The previous bishop, Alfred Blunt, had triggered the King Edward VIII abdication crisis in 1936.
 From 1931 onwards, Blunt had suffered nervous illnesses, and in 1955 he was forced to retire after a stroke.
 Therefore, when Coggan became bishop "the life of the diocese was at a low ebb".

-"Coggan swept in with great energy and firm discipline, and in the space of five years organised the building of five new churches and new diocesan offices, the opening of a fine conference and retreat centre at Scargill, and the raising of much money.
+"Coggan swept in with great energy and firm discipline, and in the space of five years organised the building of five new churches and new diocesan offices, the opening of Scargill House - a fine conference and retreat centre at Scargill, and the raising of much money.
 Parishes were visited, standards were raised, and the new bishop became a popular figure."

 Coggan's success as Bishop of Bradford, as it had been in Canada and at the London College of Divinity, demonstrated that he was "thoroughly capable and balanced, colossally hardworking, a scholarly teacher, a fine preacher, and an increasingly irenic personality."

 Coggan was given a Doctor of Divinity (honorary) by the University of Leeds in 1958.

 While Coggan served as Bishop of Bradford, he became a world vice-president of the United Bible Societies in 1957.
 He also served as Select Preacher for Oxford University from 1960 to 1961, as Chairman of the Liturgical Commission from 1960 to 1964, and Chairman of the College of Preachers from 1960 to 1980.